Moving Guide – Australia

 5. copies of any relevant family law or other relevant court orders

 You may also be asked about:

 3. custody and family dispute issues or court orders

 5. immunisation records, medical information and health care needs

 6. friends already attending the school or starting at the same time.

 You could also ask the school to help you organise an interpreter to help you complete the enrolment form.

-Tuition fee for public schools is FREE however a materials and services charge is set each year to cover the cost of books, computer technology and other essential items and services used by students during the course of their study.
-Each school sets their own charges based on the cost of the items and services provided to the students so you would have to contact the school directly for the charges amount.
+The tuition fee for public schools is FREE however a materials and services charge is set each year to cover the cost of books, computer technology and other essential items and services used by students during the course of their study.
+Each school sets its own charges based on the cost of the items and services provided to the students so you would have to contact the school directly for the charges amount.
 Standard charges is around $211 but leading public schools may charge from as high as $500 to $920.